pragma-once/bachelor-final-projects/README.md

 This is the best custom control made for these projects.
 It uses a custom shader to render the whole control.
-The shader is not optimized at all, but is practical for this project.
+The shader is **not optimized** at all, but is practical for this project.
+Please do not try to learn a lot from my shader, using if isn't a great practice for shaders, lookup SIMD and if statements.

 ### Demo